CondeNast/device-eng-staff-eng-test/README.md

 About the app:

-This app shows news article retrived from newsapi.org.
+This app shows news articles retrieved from newsapi.org.
 It first shows a feed, and then allows you to click into an item in the feed for some expanded information.

 During this section of the interview, we'll ask you to: